candycode/qlua/README.md

 Being a binding between Qt and Lua the only dependencies are a Lua and Qt distribution.
-You should be able to build QLua on any platform that works with Qt &gt;= 4.7 and Lua &gt;= 5.1.
+You should be able to build QLua on any platform that works with Qt >= 4.7 and Lua >= 5.1.
 I am personally using QLua on the following platforms (64bit versions only):

 - Windows 7